Resource profiles

 Use the following command to get details about a specific resource profile:

-with the unique ID or name of that resource profile.
+with the unique ID of that resource profile.

 Delete a resource profile